carlsmith/coffeeshop/scripts/main.coffee.md

         lines = editor.session.getLength() + 1
         $editorLinks.css left: 623 + 7 * lines.toString().length

-        inSync =
+        inSyncWithDisk =

             ( editor.currentFile                                  ) and
             ( do editor.getValue is editor.currentFile.content    ) and
             ( editor.currentFile.equals do editor.getCopyFromDisk ) and
             ( do $descriptionDiv.text is editor.currentFile.description )

-        $nameDiv.css color: if inSync then "#93A538" else "#E18243"
+        $nameDiv.css color: if inSyncWithDisk then "#93A538" else "#E18243"

 This is a little function that is called by the `set` and `pop` functions, as they mutate local storage, to trigger a sync between editor and disk.